 |$100,000 or greater||James J. Baxter Founders Circle|

-A list of Visionary Club members, by giving level, is published annually in the NMA Foundation magazine for NMA members, Driving Freedoms.
-Those Visionary Club members who wish to remain anonymous will have their names withheld from publication upon request.
+A list of Visionary Society members, by giving level, is published annually in the NMA member magazine, Driving Freedoms.
+Those Society members who wish to remain anonymous will have their names withheld from publication upon request.

-The NMA Foundation, a 501(c)(3) non-profit corporation, offers certain tax advantages to donors.
-Your gifts will fund key education, research, and legal projects designed to make our roads safer for everyone and to set important precedents on behalf of motorists.
+Your donations to the 501(c)(3) National Motorists Association, EIN 39-1951971, support vital motorist advocacy programs while offering possible tax advantages to you.
+Your gifts will fund key education, research, and legal aid projects that make our roads safer for everyone, and set important precedents on behalf of motorists.

 Building Our Future With You!

 Gifts of Cash: In this day and age, the traditional gift of cash is often overlooked.
-This is one of the simplest and most effective ways you can support the missions of the NMA and NMA Foundation.
+This is one of the simplest and most effective ways you can support the missions of the NMA.